PrincetonUniversity/SPECFEMPP/docs/git_workflow.rst

 .. note::

-    It is also recommended that you run :bash:`poetry install` every time you pull the develop branch
+    It is also recommended that you run :code:`poetry install` every time you pull the develop branch.
+Please check :ref:`style section<style>` for more information on poetry.

 Next create a feature branch against develop branch.
 Please be explicit while naming the feature branch.